jina-ai/jina/README.md

 ## Install

-You can install or run Jina via PyPi or Docker container.

 #### Install from PyPi

 On Linux/MacOS with Python >= 3.7 installed, simply run this command in your terminal: